Valencia beats Barcelona 2-0 to inflict 1st loss on Setién - WHIZ News

 “We didn’t play well in the first half,” Setién said.
 “We were not in the right positions in some areas and did not understand what Valencia was doing.
 We made passes just to make them, but they didn’t gain us any advantages.”

 The hosts outplayed Barcelona in the first half and were only stopped from going ahead before halftime by Marc-Andre ter Stegen.
 The Germany goalkeeper saved Gómez’s penalty in the 12th after Gerard Pique fouled José Gayá in the area.
-Ter Stegen also parried the Valencia striker’s powerful shot onto his goal frame in the 29th.
+Ter Stegen also pushed the Valencia striker’s powerful shot onto his woodwork in the 29th.

 Barcelona had difficulties keeping in check Gayá and other players who attacked down the flanks, with its new three-man back line deployed by Setién.